All insights

 Innovation is one of the most overused words in business.
 It’s spread across strategy decks, websites, and culture statements.
 It’s seen consistently in rankings of what senior executives and organisations collectively say is important, with around 80% of organisations putting it in their top three priorities.

 So, everyone recognises the importance of innovation in the workplace.
-But, in our recent Driving Innovation webinar with Culture Consultancy expert Cris Beswick, we explored what sits beneath the buzzword; what it really takes to make innovation part of your organisations DNA.
+But, in our recent Driving Innovation webinar with our innovation consultant Cris Beswick, we explored what sits beneath the buzzword; what it really takes to make innovation part of your organisations DNA.
 Spoiler: it’s not a single initiative or an annual brainstorm.
 It’s a system.

 For those who couldn’t join live, here are some of the key takeaways – and the recording in full below.